dftbplus/recipes/docs/defect/carbon2d-elec.rst

 The position of the Fermi level (at -4.67 eV) can be read out from the `detailed.out` file, either directly or by using an appropriate `grep` command::

-  grep "Fermi energy" detailed.out
+  grep "Fermi level" detailed.out

-As expected for graphene, the DOS vanishes at the Fermi-level.
-Around the Fermi-level, all states are composed of the *p*-orbitals of the carbons, the *s*-orbitals only contribute to energeticaly much lower and much higher states.
+As expected for graphene, the DOS vanishes at the Fermi level.
+Around the Fermi level, all states are composed of the p-orbitals of the carbons, the s-orbitals only contribute to energeticaly much lower and much higher states.
 Also, one can observe the van-Hove-singularties.
 The ``wiggles`` at around 0 eV and at higher energy are artifacts.
 Using more k-points for the Brillouin-zone sampling or using a slightly wider broadening function in